TestL-ab/TestL-ab.github.io/src/pages/docs/functional-decisions.md

 If the developer wants this randomly generated UUID to be used to evaluate the feature(s) for the request, then the default context can be used.
 Otherwise, the developer has the opportunity to update the `context` using the `update_context` method, passing a new value to the `user_id` and/or `ip` properties.
 The value that assigned to the `user_id` is then used to evaluate the feature.
 Since the assignment logic is deterministic, every time a feature is evaluated with a particular `user_id`, it will return the same value.
 So the value chosen for the `user_id` will determine what the feature “sticks” to in the application.

+---

-## Ensuring that users experience no more than one experiment
+## Limiting users to one concurrent experiment

 At its core, Test Lab is an experimentation platform, and the team wanted to ensure that data would not be compromised by running concurrent experiments on a single user.
 For example, if a user were exposed to one variant of Experiment A and another variant of Experiment B, then how would be be able to determine if a user’s behavior was due to exposure to Experiment A, Experiment B, or some combination of the two?

-### Multivariate analysis
+### One approach: multivariate analysis

 One answer to this question is multivariate analysis.
 To perform multivariate analysis in an A/B testing platform, you would first need to identify the different variables being tested and the possible combinations of these variables.
 For example, if a website is being tested with two different layouts and three different headlines, there are six possible combinations to test.